 Dining Rooms (3,000–6,000 lumens)

-- To prevent head clunks when getting up from the dining room table, size the fixture no wider than the table less 12 inches.
+- To prevent head clunks when getting up from the dining room table, size the fixture no wider than 12 inches less than the table.

 - Adjustable recessed lights (ones you can position at different angles) are great for highlighting centerpieces, candles, or flowers.

 - Dimmers are a must to set the mood.

 - Don’t forget to highlight your accomplishments — college diploma, picture with the president, Best Dad award — with adjustable recessed lights or surface-mounted spotlights.

 - Train recessed lights at the walls — called wall-washing — to make home offices feel larger and look brighter.